-Before you set out on a paranormal investigation, take time to develop specific protocols for your team.
-The framework of protocols and procedures ensure your paranormal investigation runs smoothly with each team member following the same game plan.
+You're excited to set out on your first paranormal investigation or you just got some new equipment that will give you more opportunities to collect evidence of paranormal activity.
+Before you dive into your investigation, take the time to develop specific protocols for your team to follow.
+The framework of protocols and procedures ensures your paranormal investigation runs smoothly since each team member will be following the same game plan.

 The protocols for equipment vary from one paranormal investigative group to another.
 If the group is well funded and organized, then the organization owns its equipment with a designated person to maintain, transport and store the equipment.
 Most groups aren't profitable enough to have this type of arsenal for group equipment and rely on each member purchasing and bringing their own equipment for the investigation.